JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 ' ========================================================================================

 ' ========================================================================================
-' Callback function used by the RichEdit_LoadRtfFromResourceW function.
+' Callback function used by the RichEdit_LoadRtfFromResource function.
 ' Transfers a stream of data into a rich edit control.
 ' ========================================================================================
 PRIVATE FUNCTION RichEdit_LoadRtfFromResourceCallback ( _